darrenldl/blockyarchive/SBX_FORMAT.md

 This block set interleaving is heavily inspired by [Thanassis Tsiodras's design of RockFAT](https://www.thanassis.space/RockFAT.html).

-The major difference between the two schemes is that RockFAT's one is byte based interleaving, rsbx's one is SBX block based interleaving.
+The major difference between the two schemes is that RockFAT's one is byte based interleaving, blkar's one is SBX block based interleaving.

-The other difference is that rsbx allows customizing level of resistance against burst sector errors.
+The other difference is that blkar allows customizing level of resistance against burst sector errors.

 A burst error is defined as consecutive SBX block erasures.